ruotianluo/Faster-RCNN-Densecap-torch/doc/FLAGS.md

 - `-gpu`: The (zero-indexed) index of the GPU to use.
 Setting this to -1 will run in CPU-only mode.
 - `-use_cudnn`: Setting this to 1 will enable the use of the [cuDNN](https://developer.nvidia.com/cudnn) library when running in GPU mode.
 Setting this to 0 will fall back to the default torch implementation of cuDNN layers.
+- `-anchor_type`: The type of anchors used.
+Could choose from densecap, voc and coco (voc and coco is that in the faster-rcnn code)

 ## preprocess2.py
 The script `preprocess2.py` is used to preprocess a dataset of images, regions from Pascal VOC, and convert the entire